2021 Emilia Romagna Grand Prix: Background

 In March 2021, organisers announced that the race would be held behind closed doors due to the COVID-19 pandemic in Italy.
 The DRS zone located on the main straight would be longer than the previous edition of the race, to aid overtaking.
-The detection point was moved from after turn 18 to before turn 17.
+The detection point was moved from the exit of the second Rivazza (turn 18) to the entrance of the said turn (turn 17).

 Lewis Hamilton entered the weekend as both the defending race winner and the championship leader, with a seven-point lead over Max Verstappen of Red Bull Racing.
 Verstappen was considered the favourite to win the race, ahead of Hamilton and his teammate, Valtteri Bottas.
 Some teams had new parts on their cars for the first European race of the year, with Ferrari and Williams using their versions of the "z-shaped" floors Mercedes and Red Bull had utilised in Bahrain.

 Practice

 There were three practice sessions, all an hour in length.
 The first practice session started at 11:00 local time (UTC+02:00) on Friday 16 April.
 The second practice session started at 14:30 local time on the same afternoon and the final practice session started at 11:00 on Saturday.

 The first practice session ended with Bottas fastest ahead of Hamilton and Verstappen.
 The session was red flagged twice, the first time following a collision between Red Bull's Sergio Pérez and Alpine's Esteban Ocon at turns five and six, and a second time when Nikita Mazepin crashed at turn 18.
 The second practice session ended with Bottas fastest ahead of Hamilton and Pierre Gasly, driving for AlphaTauri.
 The session was interrupted twice, the first time when Verstappen stopped on track, resulting in the virtual safety car being deployed, and a second time when Charles Leclerc crashed his Ferrari, at the end of the session, bringing out the red flag.
 The final practice session ended with Verstappen fastest ahead of the McLaren of Lando Norris and Hamilton.